rackerlabs/technical-blog/content/blog/2021/2021-01-11-how-rackspace-uses-cloudendure-to-accelerate-workload-migration-to-aws-part-two/index.md

 ### AWS Client VPN configuration

 AWS VPN users can traverse different networks connected through AWS Transit Gateway if authorized to do so.
-If you add users to groups within AWS Directory Services, you authorize them to access specific networks through the configuration of AWS Client VPN.
+You can configure authorization and authentication with Active Directory, mutual (certificate-based), and SSO through SAML-Based federated authentication.
-You can configure authentication through Active Directory, mutual (certificate-based), and SSO through SAML-Based federated authentication.
+By adding users to groups within AWS Directory Services, you can authorize them to access specific networks through AWS Client VPN configuration.
 The remainder of this post focuses on providing authorization via Active Directory group membership.

 #### Preparation